-Anstruther is a small coastal resort in Fife is the perfect getaway location for those that want to enjoy Scotland’s natural scenery.
+Anstruther in Scotland is a small harbour town in Fife and the perfect getaway location for those that want to enjoy Scotland’s natural scenery.
 Close to St Andrew’s, this beautiful fishing village is popular with holidaymakers travelling around the east coast of Scotland.
-This complete guide looks at things to do, accommodation and hotels in Anstruther
+You’ll love the many things to do in Anstruther!

 Things to do in Anstruther